vitwit/cosmos-zk-gov/README.md

 * **Optimize Merkle Implementation:** Aim for a constant Merkle tree size of 2^31 and improve update operations from O(n) to O(log n).

-## **Relayer**
+## **Dispatcher**

-The Relayer is an HTTP server that listens for vote transactions, signs them with a valid chain address, and broadcasts them on-chain.
+The Dispatcher is an HTTP server that listens for vote transactions, signs them with a valid chain address, and broadcasts them on-chain.

-### **Why Use a Relayer?**
+### **Why Use a Dispatcher?**

 Vote transactions must be sent from a different, unlinkable address than the registered address.
-Since most users may not have multiple unlinkable addresses, the Relayer serves as an intermediary to handle this securely.
+Since most users may not have multiple unlinkable addresses, the dispatcher serves as an intermediary to handle this securely.

-**Security Assurance:** The Relayer cannot manipulate transactions because the ZK proof guarantees transaction validity without exposing user secrets.
+**Security Assurance:** The Dispatcher cannot manipulate transactions because the ZK proof guarantees transaction validity without exposing user secrets.

-### **Running the Relayer**
+### **Running the Dispatcher**

-**Navigate to the Relayer Directory:**
+**Navigate to the Dispatcher Directory:**
 bash
 Copy code
-`cd /x/zkgov/client/relayer`
+`cd /x/zkgov/client/dispatcher`

 1.

-**Start the Relayer:**
+**Start the dispatcher:**
 bash
 Copy code
-`zkappd  tx zk-gov run-relayer --from {key} --keyring-backend test --chain-id {chain-id} -y`
+`zkappd  tx zk-gov run-dispatcher --from {key} --keyring-backend test --chain-id {chain-id} -y`

-Alternatively, you can run a predefined relayer (e.g., Alice):
+Alternatively, you can run a predefined dispatcher (e.g., Vishal):
 bash
 Copy code
-`make run-alice-relayer`
+`make run-vishal-dispatcher`

 2. This command starts an HTTP server on port `8080` by default.
-You can change the port using the `--relayerPort {port}` flag.
+You can change the port using the `--dispatcherPort {port}` flag.

 ## **Transactions**